FruitbatM/airmed-doc-app/README.md

 - The main function of the application is to make the app accessible for each and every potential user who is a potential patient
 - AIRMED will be created with a primary purpose to solve patient problems, beginning with an online appointment booking
 - Attractive and good quality UI design
-- To enable an easy access to the heatlh clinic, services, and doctor's information
+- To enable an easy access to the health clinic, services, and doctor's information

 ## Scope